 There are two categories of honors at graduation: departmental, interdepartmental, multidisciplinary, or independent program honors, which will carry the designation “With Departmental Honors”; and general honors, which will carry the designation “With General Honors.”
 A student may graduate with one or both.
 In the first category, honors will be awarded to those students designated as meeting predetermined standards and so recommended by the departments concerned, the Committee on the Independent Program, or the faculty of the multidisciplinary programs to the Committee on Student Records, which oversees the continuity of standards.
 In the second category, honors will be awarded to the top twenty percent of each graduation class.

 Phi Beta Kappa

 Vassar College was granted a charter by the national honor society of Phi Beta Kappa in 1898.
-Members are elected by the Vassar chapter each year.
-The basis for selection is evidence of high distinction in an academic program which exhibits breadth and substance and in which each of the general areas of the liberal arts—arts, languages, social sciences, and natural sciences—is well represented.
+Members from the senior class are elected by the Vassar chapter each spring.
+The basis for selection is a high level of academic achievement; breadth of study, requiring substantial work in several areas of the liberal arts curriculum; and general evidence of intellectual adventurousness.

 Vassar College awards prizes each year from certain endowed funds, according to the terms of the gifts.
 The recipients are selected by the appropriate departments.

 Prizes from endowed funds:

 - Gabrielle Snyder Beck Prize—for summer study in France

 - Catherine Lucretia Blakeley Prize—for a study in international economic relations